Alex Shnaider: Real estate

-Shnaider partnered with Donald Trump in the construction of the Trump International Hotel and Tower, which is in Toronto.
+Shnaider partnered with Donald Trump in the construction of the Trump International Hotel and Tower in Toronto.
 Alex Shnaider's main co investor was Russian Canadian gaming entrepreneur Val Levitan.
 Trump was a minority shareholder in the project, and his firm owned the property management contract (the minority share and management contract were bought out in 2017, with the property renamed the Adelaide Hotel Toronto).
 In 2007, Shnaider was reported as having decided to keep the penthouse suite for himself, at an estimated value of $20 million.
 In 2017, the building and Shnaider were alleged as key links in a financial connection between Trump and the Russian government.
 Shnaider reportedly used proceeds from the sale of his Ukrainian steel mill to partially meet cost overruns at the Toronto Trump Tower.

 In March 2010, Shnaider invested in a property consortium that bought Toronto's King Edward Hotel for $50 million.
 The asset was purchased in a distressed sale from Lehman Brothers.
 Shnaider originally invested alongside three other real estate companies, Skyline International Development Inc., Dundee KE Inc., and Serruya Realty Group Inc. However, on 1 August 2012, Omni Hotels & Resorts CEO James D. Caldwell also took a stake in the hotel; and on 24 November 2015, Omni Hotels and Resorts announced that it had bought the other parties out and fully owned the hotel.

-In 2011, Shnaider formed a Delton Retail fund, a property group, with N3 Real Estate, owned by Dutch businessman A.D.G van Dam.
+In 2011, Shnaider formed a Delton Retail fund, a property group, with N3 Real Estate, owned by Dutch businessman A. D. G. van Dam.

-On 30 December 2015, Shnaider invested NIS₪39 million in Mishorim Development Ltd., a real estate company controlled by developer Gil Blutrich.
+On 30 December 2015, Shnaider invested 39 million NIS in Mishorim Development Ltd., a real estate company controlled by developer Gil Blutrich.
 Shnaider had already invested alongside Blutrich in the King Edward Hotel, which Blutrich invested in via Skyline International Development Inc., a Mishorim subsidiary.
 In July 2016, he increased his holdings in this company from 21% to 42%.
 He is currently the sole holder of controlling interest when the Israeli court ruled in favor of him in August 2020, in a legal lawsuit filed by his past partner Gil Blutrich.